Physics, PhD

 Program Description

-Graduate students in physics in the College of Arts and Sciences pursue a PhD in close collaboration with research faculty by leading investigations in a wide range of experimental and theoretical research areas, such as:
+Graduate students in Physics in the College of Arts and Sciences pursue a PhD in close collaboration with research faculty by leading investigations in a wide range of experimental and theoretical research areas, such as:

-Soft condensed matter
+-Soft condensed matter

-Hard condensed matter
+-Hard condensed matter

-Gravitational waves
+-Gravitational waves

-High energy physics
+-High energy physics

-Quantum information science
+-Quantum information science

-Solid-state physics
+-Solid-state physics

-State-of-the-art laboratories are found in Willamette Hall--home of the physics department.
-Physics graduate students routinely work at one of several research facilities
+State-of-the-art laboratories are found in Willamette Hall--home of the Physics Department.
+Physics graduate students routinely work at one of several research facilities:

-CAMCOR housing capital-intensive equipment for microanalysis, surface analysis, electron microscopy, semiconductor device fabrication as well as traditional chemical characterization
+-CAMCOR facilities, which house capital-intensive equipment for microanalysis, surface analysis, electron microscopy, semiconductor device fabrication as well as traditional chemical characterization

 Application at a Glance